Chemical Burns, Hypothermia and Hyperthermia

 The Mettler-Toledo sodium dithionite field test (the "urine blue test") is the point-of-care paraquat screening tool: a drop of urine is added to sodium dithionite in alkaline solution, and a blue colour (the reduced, radical-cation form of paraquat) confirms exposure at clinically relevant concentrations.
 Quantitative measurement uses HPLC or, in reference laboratories, the HACH spectrophotometric dithionite assay on urine or vitreous fluid.
 Vitreous paraquat is preferred in decomposed bodies because paraquat persists in vitreous longer than in blood or urine.

 In Sri Lanka, paraquat accounts for approximately 14% of all poisoning fatalities (National Poisons Information Centre data, Colombo National Hospital), and the Sri Lanka College of Toxicologists has published the island's paraquat-specific protocol integrating urine screening at triage with radiological chest scoring (paraquat lung score, Ct values on day 3).
 In India, the Supreme Court judgment in Manubhai Nayak v.
 State (1997) first addressed paraquat poisoning in a medico-legal context; the AIIMS toxicology department subsequently published reference ranges for urine paraquat in living and post-mortem samples.
-In the UK, the Bradford Royal Infirmary Poisons Unit published a series of deliberate paraquat-poisoning cases in the British Journal of Clinical Pharmacology (Hart et al., 1984), establishing the UK evidentiary framework for paraquat as a homicidal agent.
+In the UK, the Bradford Royal Infirmary Poisons Unit published a series of deliberate paraquat-poisoning cases (Hart et al., 1984), with the landmark statistical prognostic study appearing in The Lancet, establishing the UK evidentiary framework for paraquat as a homicidal agent.

 Hypothermia is defined as core body temperature below 35°C (rectal or oesophageal measurement).
 Severe hypothermia (below 28°C) causes cardiac arrhythmia and eventual asystole.
 Clinical hypothermia assessment uses the Swiss staging system (HT I to HT IV), but at autopsy the core temperature is generally unrecoverable (the body has warmed or decomposed), so the diagnosis rests on circumstantial and pathological findings.